Skip to main content

 Authorizations

 If you provide us with a written authorization to disclose your PHI, you may revoke (cancel) it at any time.
 Your revocation (cancellation) must be in writing.
-We are not able to take back any uses or disclosures that we already made with your authorization.

-You may also wish to grant another individual or entity the right to access, discuss, or obtain copies of your PHI.
+You may also wish to grant another individual or entity the right to access, discuss or obtain copies of your PHI.
 To do so, you must complete an authorization form that complies with the law.
 Geisinger provides several HIPAA compliant authorizations online at geisinger.org/about-geisinger/corporate/corporate-policies/hipaa.

-Your right to amend
+Your right to request an amendment

-• The record was not created by Geisinger, unless you provide us with a reasonable basis to believe that the originator of PHI is no longer available to act on the requested amendment.
+The record was not created by Geisinger, unless you provide us with a reasonable basis to believe that the originator of PHI is no longer available to act on the requested amendment;

-• The record is not part of the designated record set.
+• The record is not part of the designated record set;

-• The record would not be available for inspection under 45 CFR 164.524.
+• The record would not be available for inspection under 45 CFR 164.524;

 • The record is accurate and complete.